 | Azure Speech | 6.5% | 8.2% | 11.8% | 100+ languages |

-Whisper Large-v3 remains the best choice for multilingual transcription, especially for non-English content.
+Whisper Large-v3 is still the best for multilingual, especially non-English content.

 Real-World Accuracy: How Models Perform on Challenging Audio

-Benchmark datasets (LibriSpeech, TED-LIUM) consist of clean, well-recorded audio.
-Real-world transcription involves noisy conference rooms, crosstalk, heavy accents, and technical jargon.
-Here is how the top models performed on challenging audio:
+Benchmark datasets (LibriSpeech, TED-LIUM) are clean and well-recorded.
+Real life has noisy conference rooms, crosstalk, heavy accents, and jargon.
+Here's how the top models handled tougher audio:

 Accuracy Drop on Noisy Audio (Background Noise, Crosstalk)